Local Korean War vet visits memorials, receives 'welcome home'

 “With all these — not images — spirits.”

-He called the experience “very touching,” as he saw the shining black wall inset with over 2,000 images of the Korean War turned into an emotionally powerful mural.
+He called the experience “very touching,” as he saw the shining black wall inset with over 2,000 images of the Korean War, making for an emotionally powerful mural.

 He was also fortunate enough to witness the changing of the guard while there.

-“I wasn’t a tomb guard, but I was in the third infantry regiment, which was the old guard,” he said.
-“We took care of all the ceremonies around the ceremony around Washington.
+“I wasn’t a tomb guard, but I was in the Third Infantry Regiment, which was the old guard,” he said.
+“We took care of all the ceremonies around Washington.
 Funerals in Arlington, everything.”

 He even marched in President Eisenhower’s inauguration parade during that time.